Anuradha-Uggi/anuradha-uggi.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Anuradha.
-I am currently a PhD scholar in EE department at IIT Hyderabad.
-Before joining here, I did my BTech in ECE dept. from RGUKT, IIIT, Basar.
-I have a short time industry experinece of working as an Intern TCS R&I, Bengaluru.
-I worked on an interesting problem of multimodal biomedical image registration for the image fusion task.
-My current research is about developing efficient and accurate representation learning algorithms for Visual Place Recognition or Visual Geolocalization, which is critical in robotics.
-My research interests include representation learning, representation similarity analysis, image/video quality assessment, etc. Broadly, I am excited addressing problems in computer vision, deep learning, and signal processing.
+Hi, this is Anuradha, a PhD scholar in EE department at IIT Hyderabad.
+Prior to joinig PhD, I did my BTech in ECE dept. from RGUKT, IIIT, Basar.
+My research focuses on developing efficient and accurate representation learning algorithms for Visual Place Recognition or Visual Geolocalization, which is critical in robotics.
+In a nutshell, the default navigation aid that all of us and most autonomous navigation systems rely on is GPS/satellite signals.
+However, due to various practicaly reasons, these signals may go down or unreliable.
+That is when, the vision-based navigation techniques that this research develops take up the job GPS.
+It's easier said than done :).
+Anyhow, my broader interests include image processing, computer vision, machine learning, deep learning.
+Specifically, I find representation learning, representation similarity analysis, image/video quality assessment, etc,. to be interesting.

 <!--